teo-tsirpanis/Farkle/docsrc/content/string-regexes.md

 var number = Regex.FromRegexString("[+-]?\d+");
 ```

 These regexes are full-blown `Regex`-typed objects.
 They are composable, reusable and can be used anywhere instead of constructed regexes.
-Despite their similarity however, the language of regex strings is not the same with the language of say PCRE regexes.
+Despite their similarity however, the language of regex strings is not the same with the language of popular regex libraries, say PCRE.
 In this guide we will take a look at what is supported in regex strings and what isn't.
 So, are you ready?
 Let's do this!

 ## Supported string regex constructs